armor-code/agent/README.md

 3. Share public-key.pem with Armorcode support.

-4. Share list of on-prem servers (DNS or IP) and their ports which will be accessed by Armorcode via the Agent
+4. Share list of on-prem servers (DNS/hostname) and their ports which will be accessed by Armorcode via the Agent

 5. Get supervisord.conf from Armorcode support